open-cogsci/osdoc/include/api/canvas.md

 ## function __canvas\.noise\_patch__\(x, y, env=u'gaussian', size=96, stdev=12, col1=u'white', col2=u'black', bgmode=u'avg'\)

 Draws a patch of noise, with an envelope.
-The exact rendering of the noise patch depends on the backend.
+The exact rendering of the noise patch depends on the back-end.

 __Example:__